Trump Sweet, Congress Sour On Turkey

 After welcoming Turkish President Recep Tayyip Erdogan on the opening day of public impeachment hearings for a second visit to the Oval Office, President Trump did something highly unusual for such encounters: He invited a select group of Republican senators to join the two leaders' meeting.

-Trump's decision to invite fellow Republicans only from the GOP-led upper chamber of Congress was telling.
+Trump's decision to invite fellow Republicans only from the GOP-led Senate was telling.
 Bipartisan legislation and resolutions condemning Turkey's Oct.
-9 invasion of northern Syria (three days after Trump removed U.S. forces from that area) have abounded on both sides of the Capitol, but only the Democrat-held House of Representatives has actually voted on and passed such measures.
+9 invasion of northern Syria (three days after Trump removed U.S. forces from that area) have abounded on both sides of the Capitol, but only the Democratic-held House of Representatives has actually voted on and passed such measures.

 On Oct.
 16 — the same day that Trump announced sanctions against Turkey for its Syria incursion — every member of the House GOP leadership voted in favor of a bipartisan resolution opposing Trump's decision to withdraw U.S. forces from the area invaded by Turkey and calling on Erdogan to end military action there immediately.
 The measure passed 354-60, with only Republicans voting against it.

-Trump then dropped the sanctions for Turkey's incursion after one week, citing a cease-fire agreement worked out between Turkey and Vice President Pence.
+Trump then dropped the sanctions for the incursion after one week, citing a cease-fire agreement worked out between the country and Vice President Pence.

 The House was not swayed.
 It responded Oct.
 29 with the Protect Against Conflict by Turkey Act.
-PACT, as the bipartisan measure was dubbed, calls for sanctions against high-ranking Turkish officials and a State Department estimate of the net worth of Erdogan and his family members.
+PACT, as the bipartisan measure was dubbed, calls for sanctions against high-ranking Turkish officials and requires a State Department estimate of the net worth of Erdogan and his family members.

 "These sanctions are specifically designed to target the Turkish officials and institutions responsible for the bloodshed in Syria without senselessly hurting the Turkish people," House Foreign Relations Committee Chairman Eliot Engel said in a floor speech preceding the 403-16 vote that passed the measure.
 "After all, it is Erdogan—not the Turkish people—that is responsible for this horror.
 Erdogan is an authoritarian thug."

-House Republicans joined in the condemnation of Turkey's leader.
+House Republicans joined in the condemnation of the Turkish leader.
 "We're sending a message to the Erdogan government that the U.S. will hold them liable for their actions," said Rep. Adam Kinzinger, R-Ill.
 "If he does not want to act like a NATO nation, then his government will feel the repercussions of such decisions."

 The PACT floor action took place the same day the House infuriated Turkey by holding the first full chamber vote ever to condemn as "genocide" the mass murder of 1.5 million Armenians a century ago by Ottoman Turks.
 Again, the vote was overwhelmingly lopsided in favor, 405-11.